Preface - Apologia Pro Theologica

 Yeshua took a swig of water from his skin, then he offered the Satan some.
 The Satan looked at it, and him, and laughed.
 His laugh made the sun shine brighter and the water glisten like fine rays spun of silver and the earth itself glow.
 When he was done laughing, he pitched forward and somersaulted into the wash.

 Yeshua laughed, too.
 "Pardon me," he said, "I forgot you never touch the stuff."

 "Do you know what would happen if I did?"

 "Nothing.
 It would pour right through me, and I'd stand there like an old man pissing himself."

-Yeshua and the Satan looked at each other for a pregnant moment.
-Then they laughed.
+Yeshua and the Satan looked at each other for a moment.
+Then the laughter burst forth from them.
 They laughed long and hard.
 The Satan rolled in the wet wash and even splashed a bit and that was even funnier.
 Yeshua wiped tears from his eyes.